-If fecal incontinence fails to improve after other treatments are tried, or if it is caused by pelvic floor or anal sphincter muscle injuries, surgery may be an option.
+Surgery may be an option if fecal incontinence fails to improve after other treatments are tried, or if it is caused by pelvic floor or anal sphincter muscle injuries.
 A Sphincteroplasty, the most common type of surgery used, can reconnect the separated ends of a sphincter muscle torn by childbirth or another injury.

 Called sacral nerve stimulation, or neuromodulation, electrical stimulation of the nerves that pass through the lower back using an implanted battery operated stimulator, can help control muscle reactions, reflexes and sensations, and as a result, bowel incontinence.

 Schedule an Appointment